Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_personhood_framework/output.md

 - Insights gathered and summarized from Discord discussions on AI rights and personhood for incorporation into the framework.

 ### Literature Review
-The literature review will be updated to incorporate new findings and peer-reviewed articles that discuss recent developments in AI personhood, addressing the implications of granting rights to AI entities and evaluating the societal impact of such decisions.
+The literature review has been updated to incorporate new findings and peer-reviewed articles that discuss recent developments in AI personhood, addressing the implications of granting rights to AI entities and evaluating the societal impact of such decisions.

 ### Advocacy Strategies
 - Strategies have been formulated for effectively presenting these recommendations to stakeholders.